Short Rib Lasagna

 Prepare the ricotta mixture:

-• Combine all of the ingredients for the ricotta mixture in a bowl.
-Use a whisk or a hand-mixer and mix until combined.
+• As the ragù finishes simmering, make the ricotta filling.
+Combine all of the ingredients for the ricotta mixture in a bowl.
+Use a whisk or an electric hand-mixer and beat until smooth and creamy.
 Season with salt and pepper to taste.

-• Warm the milk in a microwave-safe bowl or glass measuring cup for 1–3 minutes.
+• Warm 4 cups of whole milk in a microwave-safe bowl or glass measuring cup for 2 minutes.
 Set aside.

-• Melt the butter in a large saucepan.
-Once bubbly, add the flour and stir into the butter for 1-2 minutes.
+• Melt ½ cup of butter in a large saucepan over medium heat.
+Once bubbly, add ½ cup flour and stir into the butter for 1 to 2 minutes.

 Assemble the lasagna: